-We respond to a variety of consultation responses to make the case for co-operatives and co-operation in Wales.
+We respond to consultations on matters related to our programmes of work and our expertise.
 Read our latest responses and find out how to get involved.

 See this page in: Cymraeg

 You can find out about the latest consultation responses that we are working on in our monthly newsletter.
 To sign up, complete the form here.
 To get involved and feed into future responses, contact the marketing team.